Tuesday, October 01, 2024

 Shown here on a fresh stem of big blue-stem.

 This photo was originally labelled "female."
-John and Jane Balaban wrote to point out that "12 spot female looks rather to be a young male.
+John and Jane Balaban wrote to point out that it "looks rather to be a young male.
 Female is heavier bodied without long claspers and without white spots on the wings."

 Lisa responds, "I would totally agree with what J&J say.
 They have way more experience than I do."